stclib/STC/docs/carray_api.md

 # STC [carray](../include/stc/carray.h): Dynamic Multi-dimensional Array
 ![Array](pics/array.jpg)

-The **carray** containers provides templates for multidimensional arrays.
-It supports 2- and 3-dimensional arrays, which are allocated from the heap as a single contiguous block of memory.
-The carrays can be used almost like regular constant size multi-dimensional arrays in C, and has the same property of storing data in one block of memory, which can be passed to any method.
+The **carr2** and **carr3** are templated 2D and 3D containers arrays.
+They are allocated on the heap as a single contiguous block of memory.
+The arrays can be indexed like regular constant size multi-dimensional arrays in C, which also store data as one contiguous block of memory.

 See the c++ class [boost::multi_array](https://www.boost.org/doc/libs/release/libs/multi_array) for similar functionality.